claucece/draft-celi-mls-deniability/draft-celi-mls-deniability.md

   than one week.

-The application must signal the AS to generate new signature keys, reveal the old ones and use this new objects.
+The application must signal the AS to generate new signature keys, reveal the old ones and use these new objects.

 The form of deniability given then can be similar to post-compromise
 security: deniability is healed after the keys are revealed, but